Developing a Gestational Diabetes App Like Malama Health: Features & Case Study

 Key Features

-• Personalized Recommendations: Generates real-time insights for individualized dietary and lifestyle adjustments.
+• Generates real-time insights for individualized dietary & lifestyle adjustments.

-• Data-Driven Approach: Uses AI to analyze patient data and predict health outcomes for tailored interventions.
+• Uses AI to analyze patient data & predict health outcomes.

 Impact